Detailed Guide forAutomotive Service Technicians and Mechanics in California

 The need for Automotive Service Technicians will remain very strong as the number of vehicles in operation increases, reflecting the continued growth in the number of multi-car families.
 Job opportunities in this occupation are expected to be very good for persons who complete automotive training programs in high school, vocational and technical schools, or community colleges.
 Persons with good diagnostic and problem-solving abilities, and whose training includes basic electronics and computer courses, should have the best opportunities.
 However, persons without formal automotive training are likely to face competition for entry-level jobs.
 Additional job openings will be due to the need to replace a growing number of retiring technicians, who tend to be the most experienced workers.

 Most persons who enter the occupation can expect steady work, even through downturns in the economy.

 Employment growth will continue to be concentrated in automobile dealerships and independent automotive repair shops.
 Employment of automotive service technicians and mechanics in gasoline service stations will continue to decline, as fewer stations offer repair services.

 Projections of Employment

-In California, the number of Automotive Service Technicians and Mechanics is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Automotive Service Technicians and Mechanics are expected to increase by 15.0 percent, or 9,600 jobs between 2012 and 2022.
+In California, the number of Automotive Service Technicians and Mechanics is expected to grow slower than average growth rate for all occupations.
+Jobs for Automotive Service Technicians and Mechanics are expected to increase by 8.5 percent, or 5,900 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|